hexhowells/RapidPapers/README.md

 Rapidpapers aims to make the process of finding and organising AI research papers hosted on Arxiv simple.
 There are around 200+ AI related research papers posted to Arxiv every day, can you sift through them all?

 List of features:
-- Text search through all papers in the DB
+- Text search through all AI-related papers on Arxiv
 - Find papers similar to any given paper
 - Get daily paper recommendations tailored to your interests
 - Save papers to a library for later reading